sutoiku/puffin/FAQ.md

 - Log queries on your data lake

 Furthermore, adding a single [CloudFormation](https://aws.amazon.com/cloudformation/) template to your [AWS](https://aws.amazon.com/) account will let you:
+- Collaborate on the same [Iceberg tables](https://iceberg.apache.org/spec/) with other users
+- Write back to an Iceberg table with [ACID](https://en.wikipedia.org/wiki/ACID) transactional integrity
 - Distribute queries across tens of thousands of serverless functions and a [Monostore](docs/Monostore.md)
 - Cache tables and run computations at the edge ([Amazon CloudFront](https://aws.amazon.com/cloudfront/) × [Lambda@Edge](https://aws.amazon.com/lambda/edge/))